The Ignition Factor: Reception

-After its American debut in 1995, The Ignition Factor has received varying levels of critical response.
+The Ignition Factor received a 18.2/30 score in a readers' poll conducted by Super Famicom Magazine.
+The game garnered varying levels of critical response.
 Electronic Gaming Monthlys four reviewers gave it their "Game of the Month" award, commenting that the game is an excellent test of the player's wits, the graphics are impressive, and the numerous ways to solve each problem ensures that every playthrough is unique.
-GamePro gave it a far more mixed review, criticizing that the graphics are average, the voice is annoying, and the controls are very touchy.
+GamePros Sarah Nade gave it a far more mixed review, criticizing that the graphics are average, the voice is annoying, and the controls are very touchy.
 They nonetheless concluded that "The Ignition Factor is a relatively fun strategy game."

 Next Generation was still more critical, faulting the game chiefly for its lack of originality: "At first glance, the fire-fighting angle promises a new game play experience, but the title is a repackaged version of older games like Capcom's Commando and Sega's Alien Syndrome. ...
-The action is good, but stages are repetitive, and mostly just rearrange the placement of hostages without adding any significantly new gameplay."

-Next Generation reviewed the game a second time, rating it three stars out of five, and stated that "The game is fast and furious, but it's over fairly quick, too.
-A few more levels might have put this over the edge."
-Flux magazine praised the nonviolent gameplay writing: "Ignition Factor is a helluva lot of fun for a game that doesn’t involve any killing or space travel."
+The action is good, but stages are repetitive, and mostly just rearrange the placement of hostages without adding any significantly new gameplay".
+Next Generation reviewed the game a second time, and stated that "The game is fast and furious, but it's over fairly quick, too.
+A few more levels might have put this over the edge".
+Fluxs Chris Hudak magazine praised the nonviolent gameplay writing: "Ignition Factor is a helluva lot of fun for a game that doesn't involve any killing or space travel."